Mercury contamination in California waterways: Human health impacts

 There have been many studies and negative health impacts, directly relating to mercury contamination in both food sources and the environment.
 One of the main sources of mercury contamination and over consumption is through fish, already contaminated with high levels of mercury.
 Mercury can impair, damage, and even destroy functioning nerve tissue-much like lead.
 The over consumption of methylmercury can also reduce immune system response, damage the nervous system, including coordination, sense of touch, taste, and sight.

 One of the major health threats presented from the over consumption of these high mercury levels is the development of learning disabilities and developmental problems in children.
 This is the result of over mercury exposure after birth, and/or over consumption of high mercury levels of the mother during pregnancy.
 The high concern is because mercury can be passed between the pregnant mother through the placenta to the unborn fetus.
 The form that mercury that is being consumed is Methylmercury, which the federal government has classified as a neurotoxin, which is described as a poisonous substance that attacks the nervous system, and impairs the function of the nerve and nerve tissue.
 Even small amounts of this neurotoxin can cause brain and nervous system development problems.
 The effects of this utero (before birth in the uterus) transfer can also take between a number of months or even years before signs appear, making it difficult to trace back.
 The forms that methylmercury exposure will show itself is that the child will have shorter attention spans, poor fine motor skills, slow language development, visual-spatial abilities (like drawing), and memory.
-A mothers exposure and consumption of methylmercury prior to pregnancy can also be just as serious as exposure during pregnancy, because methylmercury is slowly excreted from the body, sometimes taking months to fully leave an individuals system.
+A mothers exposure and consumption of methylmercury prior to pregnancy can also be just as serious as exposure during pregnancy, because methylmercury is slowly excreted from the body, sometimes taking months to fully leave an individual's system.
 This can greatly effect the fetuses development, as many important developmental stages of the nervous systems and brain occur during the first two months of pregnancy.
 Health experts suspect that children are more susceptible to methylmercury than adults, because they eat more food relative to their total body weight causing a higher contamination percentage.
 It has been concluded that 60,000 children born each year are at risk for neuro-developmental effects, due to in utero exposure to methylmercury.

 Another form of human exposure to elemental mercury is the inhalation of the vaporized form of the element directly from its source in the environment.
 This form of exposure is especially common in and around old mining sites.
 This form of exposure can cause gingivitis, tremors, damages to the gastrointestinal tract, less efficient enzyme productivity, and in rare cases kidney failure.